 - The TOE provides specific security functionality that can be used by the Security ICEmbedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 92 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 93 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - A new Organisational Security Policy (OSP) is defined here below.
-This OSP is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
-The use of this capability is optional, and depends on the customer's production organization.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 97 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 98 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 99 New Organisational Security Policies (OSPs) are defined here below: - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
+The use of this capability is optional, and depends on the customer's production organization. - P.Confidentiality, P.Transaction and P.No-Trace are related to DESFire, and valid in case DESFire is embbeded in the TOE. - P.Plat-Appl and P.Resp-Appl are related to the ES that is part of the evaluation (Neslib and/or DESFire), and valid in case Neslib or DESFire are embbeded in the TOE.